JohnCGriffin/BF-computed-goto/README.md

 ```

 Second, the increase in performance resulting from the computed goto
-permitted removal of redundant performance tweaks that intended to
+permitted removal of redundant performance tweaks that compatcted
-compact multiple BF statements into a single instruction.
+multiple BF statements into a single instruction.
 The net
 effect is that the overall program is easier to comprehend.
 For
 instance, in the standard switch version, INCR followed by a MOVE had
 been optimized into a new INCRMOVE instruction to reduce the extra